This blog has been updated to reflect industry updates. Originally published December 2017.

 With the number of data breaches increasing every year, they are now a huge issue for organisations.
-46% of all UK businesses identified at least one cyber breach in the past 12 months and it’s been predicted that a quarter of the world’s population will have been affected by a data breach by 2020.
+46% of all UK businesses identified at least one cyber breach in the past 12 months and the International Data Cooperation predicts that a quarter of the world’s population will have been affected by a data breach by 2020.

 How are breached businesses affected?

 There are a range of different costs associated with a data breach, such as paying back any money taken as a result of the breach, compensating affected customers, share value plummeting and having to pay for the right protection to ensure a breach doesn’t happen again.

 After paying off fines, the breached company also has to deal with reputational damage.
 Breaches have a massive negative impact on a company’s customer base, particularly if the breach involved sensitive data.
 Customers lose confidence in the brand and don’t feel that their data is secure.
-A breach also puts off many potential customers.
+A breach also puts off potential customers.